rchain/bounties/CONTRIBUTING.md

    - [ ] Activist suggests a budget through form [Budget allocation and - spending](https://docs.google.com/forms/d/e/1FAIpQLSfz-EGexMGPaw0eHwlBBNssQIR5hQCEOsWOZceVrPCo5mjGUA/viewform)
    - [ ] [Operation manager](ops@rchain.coop), Ops will publish the suggestions through [Pub Activist Budget Allocation-Spending](https://docs.google.com/spreadsheets/d/1uxuxx8YN17KCIWcH1cUoGuSm2hAnIya2iAc6wxoaq1o/edit#gid=1168839067)
  - RHOC are distributed monthly based on invoices
-   - [ ] During the month each collaborator decides how the budget in RHOC is distributed over the collaborators as a reward for the participation.
-Through form [Budget allocation and - spending](https://docs.google.com/forms/d/e/1FAIpQLSfz-EGexMGPaw0eHwlBBNssQIR5hQCEOsWOZceVrPCo5mjGUA/viewform).
-Again the average of three reward suggestions set the personal reward for each collaborator.
+   - [ ] During the month each collaborator decides how the budget in RHOC is distributed over the collaborators as a reward for the participation through form [Budget allocation and - spending](https://docs.google.com/forms/d/e/1FAIpQLSfz-EGexMGPaw0eHwlBBNssQIR5hQCEOsWOZceVrPCo5mjGUA/viewform).
+The average of three reward suggestions set the personal reward for each collaborator.
    - [ ] At the end of the month the situation will be frozen.
-No changes can be made anymore to neither budgets nor rewards.
+No changes can be made anymore to either budgets or rewards.
 The payment process starts at the beginning of the month.
    - [ ] The collaborator receives an email with a pre filled invoice and also the needed data if the collaborator wants to make his/her own invoice.
 The collaborator stores a PDF version of the pre filled invoice or the own invoice in his/her personal [Gdrive of Rchain](https://drive.google.com/drive/folders/0B5I9qM5f_1cfeUZoV01EYjdmOEE) Invoices.
    - [ ] The collaborator uses form [Declaration](https://docs.google.com/forms/d/e/1FAIpQLSe3ZxbwVL_yQZ7DTSw9V5VZod1U9XeZxDMZB7jupRCnx79erQ/viewform) to announce his/her claim and link to the PDF invoice.
 If that doesn't work then the invoice can also be emailed.
    - [ ] If the rewards are more then $600 per year, then a [Fw9 tax form](https://www.irs.gov/pub/irs-pdf/fw9.pdf) has to be filled out and stored in the [personal folder](https://drive.google.com/drive/folders/0B5I9qM5f_1cfeUZoV01EYjdmOEE) Tax.
-   - [ ] As soon as the [Operation manager](ops@rchain.coop) is notified that the invoice PDF and the eventual tax form-Fw9 PDF are in the personal folder, Ops will transfer RHOC to the provide ETH-addresses.
+   - [ ] As soon as the [Operation manager](ops@rchain.coop) is notified of the declaration, Ops will transfer RHOC to the provide ETH-addresses.
-   - [ ] If a collaborator does regular work per month, then a Statement of Work has to be set up.
+   - [ ] If an activist does regular work per month, then a Statement of Work has to be set up.
 This process will be available soon.
    - [ ] Finally management reports reports will be generated and presented in Debriefings of RChain.

 The first monthly cycle was Aug 2017.
 HJH (lapin7) presented this process Aug 30, 2017 in